ggrossetie/asciidoctor-web-pdf/README.md

     $ asciidoctor-web-pdf document.adoc -a stylesheet="custom.css"

+**TIP:** You can also provide a custom stylesheet **in addition** to all the default styles using the `+` prefix:

+    $ asciidoctor-web-pdf document.adoc -a stylesheet="+custom.css"

+Notice the `+` before `custom.css`, it means that the stylesheet will be included after all the default styles.
+This is particularly useful when you want to override a few styles.

 The `stylesheet` attribute can accept multiple comma-delimited values (without spaces).
 This can be used to begin with a base stylesheet and then apply supplementary content.